David G. Friehling: Arrest, guilty plea, cooperation with federal government, and sentence

 Friehling was charged on March 18, 2009, with securities fraud, aiding and abetting investment adviser fraud, and four counts of filing false audit reports with the Securities and Exchange Commission.

 On July 10, 2009, Friehling waived indictment and pleaded not guilty to criminal charges.
 He agreed to proceed without having the evidence in the criminal case against him reviewed by a grand jury at a hearing before U.S. District Judge Alvin Hellerstein in Manhattan.

 On November 3, 2009, he pleaded guilty to the charges against him.
 He admitted to simply rubber-stamping Madoff's filings with the SEC; rather than perform actual audits, he signed blank SEC forms before Madoff and others filled them in.
 He also revealed that he continued to audit Madoff even though he had invested a substantial amount of money with him; accountants aren't allowed to audit broker-dealers with whom they're investing.
 He agreed to forfeit $3.18 million in accounting fees and withdrawals from his account with Madoff, as well as his three-story, 4,400-square-foot house in New City and one other property.
-Friehling faced a maximum sentence of 114 years in prison, but unlike Madoff has agreed to cooperate with the government.
+Friehling faced a maximum sentence of 114 years in prison, but unlike Madoff agreed to cooperate with the government.
 The guilty plea effectively ended his career as an accountant; the SEC is not allowed to accept audits from convicted felons.
 He lost his CPA license on July 19, 2010.

 Friehling's sentencing was originally set for February 2010, but was postponed several times at the prosecutors' request due to his cooperation with the government's effort to unwind Madoff's crimes.
 It was initially rescheduled to September 2010 (at the request of the prosecution, citing Friehling's "continuing cooperation with the Government").
 In March 2012 it was postponed to October 26, 2012.
 In July 2014, it was postponed to December 2014.
 In late 2014, it was postponed again.

 In May 2015, U.S. District Judge Laura Taylor Swain sentenced Friehling to one year of home detention and one year of supervised release.
 Friehling avoided prison because he cooperated extensively with federal prosecutors and because he had been unaware of the extent of Madoff's crimes.
 Addressing the court at the hearing, Friehling apologized to Madoff's victims.
 Referring to Madoff's reported statement that he was a "dumb auditor", Friehling said: "I would rather be regarded as dumb than crooked.
 I did not question what I should have questioned."

 Swain accepted the plea terms, but suggested that Friehling be forced to pay part of the overall $130 million forfeiture arising from the fraud.
 Swain said that she did not believe Friehling's nonfeasance took place "in a vacuum", and felt the forfeiture was necessary to hold the defendants to account even though it will likely never be repaid in full.